lichtkind/Chart/Readme.md

     dzil authordeps | cpanm

-    After having installed them via cpan or cpanm you run:
+    Than you can build a release yourself:

     dzil build

-    Which gives you basically the same as the download as you get on CPAN (as describes under HOME), just with more up to date (and maybe buggy sources).
+    Which gives you basically the same tgz file as under the download link from CPAN (as describes under HOME), just with more up to date (and maybe buggy) sources.
 Don't forget to:

     dzil clean

 ### INSTALLING

-    Once you downloaded or created a Build you unzip it and do the usual:
+    Once you downloaded or created a build, you unzip it and do the usual:

         perl Makefile.PL
         make